NeelaSaiGautam/Mediloom.io/README.md

 📁 **Environment Configuration**

-Create and configure all required .env files in their respective folders.( 1st one in final_project_project and 2nd one in blockchain folder)
+Create and configure all required .env files in their respective folders.

 Ensure the following are correctly configured: